 At GCSE we study the AQA specification.
-To expand the GCSE experience beyond this specification we take our Year 10 to ‘Science Live’ at Bristol, which is a day of lectures from keynote speakers who are experts in their field and activities laid on for them in the Science fair area.
-A structured program of revision and support enables our GCSE pupils to achieve excellent grades in biology with many choosing to study biology at A level.
+To expand the GCSE experience beyond this specification, we take our Year 11 to ‘Science Live’ in Bristol, which is a day of lectures from keynote speakers who are experts in their field and science-based activities.
+A structured program of revision and support enables our GCSE pupils to achieve excellent grades in biology with many choosing to study the subject further at A level.

 At A level we follow the OCR linear biology course.
 There are no longer practical exams but more focus on practical skills, which are tested in the terminal papers.
 This has given the department more opportunity to complete a large number of practicals while sharpening pupils skills and understanding.
 These include:

 - computer modelling;

 - data logging;